Mellanox/libvma/README.txt

 VMA_VMAD_NOTIFY_DIR
 Set the directory path for VMA to write files used by vmad.
 Default value is /tmp/vma/
-note: when used vmad must be run with --notify-dir directing the same folder
+Note: when used vmad must be run with --notify-dir directing the same folder.

 VMA_STATS_FD_NUM
 Max number of sockets monitored by VMA statistic mechanism.